 The top will look kind of frothy at first but that’s ok.
-Keep boiling and now add your chicken and seasoning mixture of onions, etc.
+Keep boiling and now add your chicken and sausage.

 OK now we will cook on about 5-6 heat level for around 45 mins.
 Watch this at times because sometimes it will want to boil over.
 If you see it is wanting to boil over, cut your heat down.
 Around 20 minutes into boiling, taste test your juice and add your Tony’s and Salt as needed to your desired seasoning taste level.
 Go ahead and make your rice.

 Cooking away!!!
 Almost done!

 My gumbo is now complete and ready to be served.
 All you need to do now is add your rice in your bowl and pour your gumbo on top!
 C’est bon sha!

 Potato salad is normally served with gumbo.
 Most people prefer to add it right into the side of the bowl and eat it with the gumbo.

 I hope you enjoyed my recipe and tutorial on making traditional Louisiana gumbo!
 If you have any questions feel free to let me know.
 I would love for you to follow me and share my recipe if you like it!
 I will be posting more Cajun recipes soon.